ValueCompass: A Framework for Measuring Contextual Value Alignment Between Human and LLMs: Results

 \section{Results}

-Our empirical studies aim to address the following three research questions: \textbf{RQ1}: to what extent are the values exhibited by LLMs aligned with human values? (\textsection\ref{sec:value_degree}) \textbf{RQ2}: how does value alignment between LLMs and humans differ across various scenarios? (\textsection\ref{sec:value_scenario}) and \textbf{RQ3}: what are humans’ perspectives and priorities regarding the alignment of LLMs’ values with their own? (\textsection\ref{sec:human_opinion}) We present our findings in the sections below.
+We aim to address three research questions: \textbf{RQ1}: To what extent are LLM values aligned with human values? \textbf{RQ2}: How does alignment vary across scenarios? \textbf{RQ3}: What are human perspectives on value alignment?